moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/index.md

 Follow the step-by-step instructions provided in the [Creating Your First Data Pipeline guide](/learn/dp_developer_learn_track/build_pipeline/first_pipeline/).

-## Topic 2: Pipeline Maintainability
+## Topic 2: Pipeline maintainability

 Now you understand that building a pipeline is only the beginning.
 Maintaining its performance and reliability over time is equally important.
 This section focuses on strategies for keeping pipelines efficient and up-to-date.